-Identify the major environmental and public health issues of concern and indicate their relative importance to the project.
+Identify the major environmental and public health issues of concern and indicate their relative importance to the development project.
 Identify potential impacts as they relate to, (but are not restricted by) the following:

 - change in drainage pattern

 - flooding potential

 - landscape impacts of excavation and construction

 - loss of natural features, habitats and species by construction and operation

 - pollution of surface and ground water

-- Air pollution
+- Air pollution and emissions from the incinerator

 - risk of vermin/pest infestations

-- capacity and design parameters of proposed solid waste treatment facility.

-- capacity and design parameters of proposed wastewater treatment facility.
+- capacity and design parameters of the facility.

 - socio-economic and cultural impacts.

 - risk assessment

 - noise

-- proper disposal/treatment of potentially hazardous compounds
+- odour

 Distinguish between significant positive and negative impacts, direct and indirect, long term and immediate impacts.
 Identify avoidable as well as irreversible impacts.
-Characterize the extent and quality of the available data, explaining significant information deficiencies and any uncertainties associated with the predictions of impacts.
+Characterise the extent and quality of the available data, explaining significant information deficiencies and any uncertainties associated with the predictions of impacts.
 A major environmental issue is determined after examining the impact (positive and negative) on the environment and having the negative impact significantly outweigh the positive.
 It is also determined by the number and magnitude of mitigation strategies which need to be employed to reduce the risk(s) introduced to the environment.
 Project activities and impacts should be represented in matrix form with separate matrices for pre and post mitigation scenarios.

-Task #5 - Mitigation
+Task #5 Mitigation

 Prepare guidelines for avoiding, as far as possible, any adverse impacts due to proposed usage of the site and utilising of existing environmental attributes for optimum development.
-Quantify and assign financial and economic values to mitigation methods.
+Quantify and assign financial and economic values to mitigating methods.